octo-cli/octo-cli/docs/operations.md

 https://developer.github.com/v3/actions/self-hosted-runners/#create-a-registration-token-for-a-repository

 Returns a token that you can pass to the `config` script.
 The token expires after one hour.
-Anyone with admin access to the repository can use this endpoint.
-GitHub Apps must have the `administration:write` repository permission to use this endpoint.
+Anyone with admin access to the repository and an access token with the `repo` scope can use this endpoint.

 Configure your self-hosted runner, replacing TOKEN with the registration token provided by this endpoint.